The four pillars of employee wellbeing and what they mean for businesses today

 Example goals: Reduce carbon emissions, support the local community, create a paperless office.

 While many of the solutions we have already discussed support environmental and social initiatives in the business itself, they also encourage the users of a building to extend this beyond the workspace.
-SET looks at responsibility from the user perspective, providing employees with easy ways to take better care of their environment and the local community.
+We look at responsibility from the user perspective, providing employees with easy ways to take better care of their environment and the local community.

 This extends the responsible actions of your office beyond the confines of the workspace.
 For example, supporting greener commuting methods or encouraging employees to transact with local businesses.